 EMBL has a comprehensive on-site COVID-19 safety plan that consists of a range of precautions to reduce the risk of COVID-19 transmission.
 Underpinned by the limitation of access to immunised i.e. vaccinated or recovered persons, the plan is adapted over time and, if necessary, on an event by event basis, to ensure that it remains proportionate to the trajectory of the pandemic and to the latest developments.

-A non-immunised person (neither been vaccinated against nor recovered from COVID-19 and who will not be immunised at the time of the event) may only register for virtual participation.
+A non-immunised person (neither vaccinated against nor recovered from COVID-19 and who will not be immunised at the time of the event) may only register for virtual participation – now available for almost all conferences.

 Participants accept that they may be asked to leave the event should they fail to meet the obligations contained herein.